-Securing Funding for the Alaska Long Trail
+Funding for the Alaska Long Trail

-Trail projects to be funded were identified by a coalition of partners in each location along the length of the trail, as part of Alaska Trails’ statewide Trails Investment Strategy.
+Long Trail projects were identified by a coalition of partners in each location along the length of the trail, as part of Alaska Trails’ statewide Trails Investment Strategy.
 Partners and parties consulted included: cities and boroughs; Alaska DNR (Divisions of Parks and Outdoor Recreation, Forestry, Mining Land & Water); Alaska DOT; Alaska Department of Fish & Game; Chugach National Forest; Denali National Park; NPS Rivers, Trails & Conservation Assistance Program; Kenai Mountain - Turnagain Arm National Heritage Area, representatives of regional tourism marketing organizations and individual tourism businesses; non-profit regional trails organizations and individual trail users.

 Current Status Summary

-- Legislative contacts compiled by Alaska Outdoor Alliance
+Legislative contacts compiled by Alaska Outdoor Alliance

-- Check the Alaska Outdoor Alliance's Advocacy Tool Kit
+- Alaska Outdoor Alliance's Advocacy Tool Kit

-Updated April 30, 2021
+Updated October 8, 2021